tmp2035/eeva/experiment_running.md

 If there is no config name, then the experiment will start for all configs in this directory.
 Configs for experiments are located at ![experiment_configs](./experiment_configs/)

 To see how the algorithms work with other parameters, just change the parameters in the specified config.
+For example, to conduct a quick experiment, you can make fewer `num_requests` in the config.
+The number of requests must be greater than zero.

 For most experiments, a drawing script has been made and is presented in ![experiment_helpers/script_user.ipynb](./experiment_helpers/script_user.ipynb), look there to get graphs